nanstey/bpm2ms/README.md

 Given a value in Beats Per Minute, returns a list of rhythmic divisions in Milliseconds.

+This is especially useful for audio production to find ultra fast compression/gate/delay values that are in time with the music.

 # Usage

+Run the file using Python.
+Pass it a value in BPM.

 ```
 python bpm2ms.py 120